Kill This Love (song): Critical reception

 "Kill This Love" received mixed reviews from music critics.
-In a positive review, Erica Russell (Paper) ranked "Kill This Love" as the top song released in 2019, calling it a "perfect sonic synthesis" of all members and an "explosive culmination of the musical styles that ruled the last decade".
-J.M.K (Billboard) stated that the group's "'girl crush' concept never felt more visceral".
-In another Billboard listicle, Staff writer Andrew Unterberger ranked the song as the 66th best of the year and called the production "practically biblical".
-Yannik Gölz (laut.de) called the song a "sensory overload" and that the song is "spectacular, cartoon-like and overdrawn trap-pop packed to the point of irritation", but wished for a better fitting hook.
+Erica Russell from Paper gave a glowing review, ranking "Kill This Love" as the best song of 2019 and praised it as a "perfect" sonic blend of all the group members and an "explosive culmination" of the musical trends that dominated the past decade.
+J.M.K from Billboard ranked it 25th on their list of the best K-pop songs of 2019, remarking that the group's "girl crush' concept never felt more visceral".
+In another Billboard article, staff writer Andrew Unterberger placed the song 66th in the year's best songs and described the production as "practically biblical".
+Yannik Gölz from Laut.de regarded the track as a "sensory overload" and felt that it "delivers everything you would want from Blackpink".
+He characterized it as "spectacular, cartoon-like and overdrawn trap-pop packed to the point of irritation", but also expressed a desire for a more suitable hook.

-In a more negative review, Michelle Kim (Pitchfork), called the song's production "weirdly dated" and that the song could've been made in the early 2010s.
-She also compared the song to Taylor Swift's 2015 single "Bad Blood", "although without a catchy Swiftian hook".
-Rhian Daly (NME) criticized the track's production calling the chorus "dull" and "a missed opportunity" following the song's buildup.
-Nur Izzaty Shaifullizan (The Star) compared the song to Blackpink's 2018 single "Ddu-Du Ddu-Du" calling it "hardly better [...] just more of the same".
+Conversely, Michelle Kim from Pitchfork gave it an unfavorable review, describing the song's production as strangely out of date and suggesting it could have been produced in the early 2010s.
+She drew parallels between the song and Taylor Swift's 2015 single "Bad Blood", albeit without a "catchy Swiftian hook".
+Rhian Daly from NME expressed disappointment with the track's production, labelling the chorus as uninspiring and a letdown following the song's initial buildup.
+Nur Izzaty Shaifullizan from The Star made comparisons to the group's 2018 hit "Ddu-Du Ddu-Du" and felt that it was hardly an improvement.